NickVanMaele-vonk/code2graph/README.md

 # code2graph
-Visualise software code dependencies when file-level dependencies just aren't detailed enough.
+Visualise software code dependencies on the level of individual front-end elements, functions, and database tables.
-This tool analyzes code dependencies on the level of front-end elements, functions, and database tables.
+The output is JSON file containing nodes and edges of a graph.
-The output is a graph starting at 'App-root' and ending with database tables that are either read or written to.
+The top node is 'App-root'.
+The end nodes are database tables that are either read or written to, or data files.

 Initial focus: React / Typescript.